A few days ago we talked about beacon technology and the outlook for an ever-more personalized user experience.

-Even if beacon sensors are principally used in stores, there are more and more initiatives being undertaken in other areas: in airports, during events, in museums and offices.
+A few days ago we talked about Beacon technologyĀ and the outlook for an ever-more personalized user experience.
+Even if Beacon sensors are principally used in stores, there are more and more initiativesĀ being undertaken in other areas: in airports, during events, in museums and offices.

 Apple: Follow the customer